 At AppEEL, we aim to advance the study of the Extended Synthesis in biology from an inter- and transdisciplinary approach; and to identify how the Extended Synthesis can be applied to the epistemological, sociocultural and linguistic domains.
 We operate from within the general frameworks provided by philosophy of science, and in particular endorse an applied evolutionary epistemological approach.
 This means that focus lies on identifying the ontological structures foundational for evolutionary theories.

 Research at AppEEL focuses on the following themes:

 - The nature and scope of the Extended Synthesis;

 - The implementation of the Extended Synthesis into the epistemological, sociocultural and linguistic domains, with special attention to the evolution of symbolization;

 AppEEL is the home of the Springer Nature Book Series Interdisciplinary Evolution Research.

 AppEEL was founded in July 2012 with the support of the John Templeton Foundation.
 We are part of the Center for Philosophy of Science of the Department for History and Philosophy of Science, at the Faculty of Science of the University of Lisbon.
-We are currently financed by the Portuguese Fund for Science and Technology.
+We are currently financed by the Portuguese Foundation for Science and Technology.

 Copyright AppEEL 2012